Skip to contentPorsche Design System

 </html>

-Alternatively, the colors can be controlled via the custom CSS variables --p-spinner-color and --p-spinner-track-color, which accept any valid CSS color value.
+Color via CSS Variable Instead of using the color prop, the colors can be controlled via the custom CSS variables --p-spinner-color and --p-spinner-track-color, which accept any valid CSS color value.
 This allows full control over both the foreground and track color independently.

 Open in Stackblitz